Mixing is hard for triangle-free reflexive graphs: Computing the basis of

 To get a basis of $H_1(\DG + \DE)$ from that of $H_1(\DG)$ we add any cycle containing $E$ once.
 So we us the cycle $C_1 = P_1 + E$ where $P_1$ is a path in $C$ from $b$ to $a$.
 Moreover, where $C = P_2 + P_1$, we have $[C] = [C_2] + [C_1]$, so we get another basis of $H_1(\DG + \DE)$ by removing $[C]$ and adding $[C_2]$.

 Under the the contraction of $E$ to $\DG'$, $C_1$ and $C_2$ become the cycles we get from $C$ by identifying $a$ and $b$, as needed. \end{proof}

-The following says that if we identify end gadget-cycles of disjoint gadgets then, assuming that the identified gadget-cycle is in an $\NT$-basis of both gadgets, our $\NT$-basis in the new graph is the union of the $\NT$-bases of the two gadgets.
-(The the identified gadget-cycle only appears once in the new basis.)
+The following says that if we identify end gadget-cycles of disjoint gadgets then, assuming that the identified gadget-cycle is in a basis for both gadgets, our basis in the new graph is the union of the bases of the two gadgets.
+(The identified gadget-cycle only appears once in the new basis.)

-\begin{lemma} Let $F$ and $H$ be disjoint connected graphs and let $C_F$ and $C_H$ be isomorphic non-contractible $1$-cycles of $F$ and $H$ respectively.
+\begin{lemma} Let $F$ and $H$ be disjoint connected graphs and let $C_F$ and $C_H$ be isomorphic nontrivial $1$-cycles of $F$ and $H$ respectively.
 Let $G$ be the graph we get from $F$ and $H$ by identifying $C_F$ and $C_H$.
 Then

-(This is '$=$', not just '$\cong$', so one gets an $\NT$-basis of $G$ from the union of bases of $F$ and $H$, by removing the repeated basis element $[C_F]$. ) \end{lemma} \begin{proof} By \eqref{eq:MV}, the sequence
+(This is '$=$', not just '$\cong$', so one gets a basis of $H_1(\DG)$ from the union of bases of $H_1(\DF)$ and $H_1(\DH)$, by removing the repeated basis element $[C_F]$. ) \end{lemma} \begin{proof} By \eqref{eq:MV}, the sequence

 where $\Phi(\alpha) = (\alpha, -\alpha)$, is exact.
 As $\tilde{H}_0(\DC_\DF) = \emptyset$, the map $\Psi$, which is isomorphic on both $H_1(\DF)$ and $H_1(\DH)$, is surjective.
 So elements of $H_1(\DF)$ and $H_1(\DH)$ generate $H_1(\DG)$.